A Novel Solution to Energy Storage

 Schematic of PTES system during discharge (generating back to network)

-PTES CONCEPT
+PTES Concept

 • PTES ensures minimal energy loss during charging, forecasting energy loss from storage silos to be negligible.
 By employing cutting-edge insulation technology, loss can be mitigated to less than 0.5% per day during dormant periods, ensuring optimal energy efficiency and cost-effectiveness.